Yelp/mrjob/docs/writing-and-running.rst

 timeout to one hour::

     runners:
-        hadoop: # this will work for any Hadoop-based runner
+        hadoop: # this will work for both hadoop and emr
             jobconf:
                 # Hadoop 0.18
                 mapred.task.timeout: 3600000
-                # Hadoop 0.21
+                # Hadoop 0.21+
                 mapreduce.task.timeout: 3600000

+mrjob will convert your ``jobconf`` options between Hadoop versions if necessary.
+In this example, either ``jobconf`` line could be removed and the timeout would still be changed when using either version of Hadoop.

 Setting parameters in mapred-site.xml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^